December 1, 2015

 July 30, 2015

 Note from Bro.
-Ignatius Mary: I had the privilege of interviewing Carol on my TV Show, Eyes on Justice, in Iowa City, Iowa.
+Ignatius Mary: I had the privilege of interviewing Carol in 1988 on my TV Show, Eyes on Justice, in Iowa City, Iowa.
 It was our most popular program.
 It was necessary to move the taping out of our studio to a lecture hall because of the number of people who wanted to come to the live show.
 I tried to get a pro-abortion person to debate her, but no one would accept the invitation.
 Carol said on air that this was common with each speaking engagement.
 Carol simple knew all the dirty little secrets.